 - get the names and job titles of the people involved

-- make a careful record of what has happened.
+- make a careful record of what has happened – including what was said, by whom, with dates and times

 First, it is important to explain that you believe that you have been discriminated against and ask to speak to a manager or supervisor to try to resolve the problem.